MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-software-download-settings-office-365.md

 > [!NOTE]
 > - Your choice under **Feature updates** won't apply if you're already using some other method to manage Office on devices in your organization.
 For example, if you’re using Office policy settings (with Group Policy or Office cloud policy service), Microsoft Endpoint Configuration Manager, Microsoft Intune, or the Office Deployment Tool (either the Channel or the UpdatePath attribute in the [Updates element](office-deployment-tool-configuration-options.md#updates-element).
 You’ll need to use that method to change the update channel on those devices instead of using **Office installation options**.
 >
-> - If you’re using the Office Deployment Tool in a different way (for example, specifying the Channel attribute in the [Add element](office-deployment-tool-configuration-options.md#add-element)), then your choice on the Office installation options page will apply to those devices.
+> - If you’re using the Office Deployment Tool in a different way (for example, specifying the Channel attribute in the [Add element](office-deployment-tool-configuration-options.md#add-element)), then your choice under **Feature updates** will apply to those devices.
 >
 > - Your choice under **Feature updates** applies *only to new*, but not existing, installations if you have one of the following plans: Office 365 operated by 21Vianet, Office 365 Germany, Office 365 GCC, or Office 365 GCC High and DoD.